-Do you see a Welcome calendar that isn’t being used on the dashboard when you login to your Teamup account?
-If so, make use of it.
-Besides saying welcome and a few quick tips to help you get started, the Welcome calendar is there for your personal use.
-You are the calendar administrator, and you have the full power to reconfigure any Settings and make it truly personal.
+Do you see a Welcome calendar that isn’t being used on your Teamup dashboard?
+The Welcome calendar provides a few quick tips for getting started with Teamup.
+It’s there for your personal use–so why not use it to build better habits?
+You are the calendar administrator, so you have the full power to reconfigure the Settings and make it truly personal.

 The Make Over